pgsty/pig/README.md

 **Radical Repo Admin**

 The default `pig repo add pigsty pgdg` will add the `PGDG` repo and [`PIGSTY`](https://ext.pigsty.io) repo to your system.
-While the following command will backup & wipe your existing repo and add `PGDG`, `PIGSTY` and Node OS repo to your system.
+While the following command will backup & wipe your existing repo and add all require repo to your system.

 ```bash
 pig repo add all --ru        # This will OVERWRITE all existing repo with node,pgdg,pigsty repo